Don't lie to your friends: Learning what you know from collaborative self-play: Related work

-\textbf{Calibration and confidence.} There are many approaches to LM confidence estimation and selective prediction~\citep[e.g.,][]{kadavath2022language,mielke2022reducing,yang2023alignment,Lin2022TeachingMT,stengel-eskin2024lacie,quach2024conformal,pmlr-v235-mohri24a}, as well as inference-time methods that include multi-agent collaboration and debate~\citep{du2023improving,feng2024donthallucinateabstainidentifying}.
-Our perspective is that the decision to answer or abstain should be driven by two features that are hard to know in advance: the likelihood that the agent can arrive at the correct answer, and the consequences of abstention.
-This approach is aligned with \citet{stengel-eskin2024lacie}, who are also motivated by considerations of linguistic pragmatics.
-But rather than stipulating which action is pragmatically correct in a given context, we create a self-play scenario in which pragmatic reasoning is encouraged to naturally emerge in the solution to the collaborative game.\looseness=-1
+\textbf{Calibration and confidence.} Language model confidence estimation is an active topic~\citep[e.g.,][]{kadavath2022language,mielke2022reducing,yang2023alignment,Lin2022TeachingMT,stengel-eskin2024lacie,quach2024conformal,pmlr-v235-mohri24a}, and prior work includes inference-time multi-agent debate~\citep{du2023improving,feng2024donthallucinateabstainidentifying}.
+While some papers claim that LLMs can be prompted to reveal their own uncertainty~\citep[e.g.,]{kadavath2022language,tian2023just}, other work raises serious doubts~\citep[e.g.,][]{xiong2023can,kapoor2024large}, and in any case, these findings are generally restricted to parametric knowledge rather than the retrieval-augmented models that we consider here.
+More broadly, the decision to answer or abstain should be driven by two features that are often hard to know in advance: the likelihood that the agent can arrive at the correct answer, and the consequences of abstention vs being incorrect.
+This view is aligned with \citet{stengel-eskin2024lacie}, who are also motivated by linguistic pragmatics.
+But rather than stipulating which action is pragmatically correct in a given context, we create a self-play scenario in which pragmatic reasoning emerges in the solution to the collaborative game.
+Uncertainty is often decomposed into epistemic (due to lack of knowledge) and aleatoric~\citep[due to irreducible randomness;][]{hullermeier2021aleatoric}.
+While the subtleties of this distinction are orthogonal to our contribution, we note that our focus is on epistemic uncertainty with regard to (a) the model parameters, and (b) tool outputs, and not, for example, uncertainty about the intent behind the user's query~\citep{min2020ambigqa}. \looseness=-1

+\textbf{Game-theoretic dialogue.} Prior work offers game-theoretic accounts of various dialogue phenomena, such as implicature~\cite{parikh1991communication,franke2009signal}.
+We also build on game theory by analyzing the equilibria of a game-theoretic model of collaborative self-play.
+However, our goal is not to explain features of human conversation but to characterize the conditions under which our proposed mechanism induces normatively-desirable behavior (i.e., calibrated expressions of confidence) from rational agents.